cea-hpc/modules/MIGRATING.rst

 When unloading a modulefile, following actions are triggered:

-* Useless Requirement Unload (UReqUn): unload of the **prereq** modulefiles that have been automatically loaded and are not required by any other loaded modulefiles. ``MODULES_LMNOTUASKED`` environment variable helps to keep track of these automatically loaded modulefiles and to distinguish them from modulefiles asked by user.

-* Dependent Reload (DepRe): reload of the modulefiles declaring a **conflict** or an optional **prereq** onto unloaded modulefile or declaring a **prereq** onto a modulefile part of this reloading batch.
+* Dependent Unload (DepUn): unload of the modulefiles declaring a non-optional **prereq** onto unloaded modulefile or declaring a non-optional **prereq** onto a modulefile part of this unloading batch.
 A **prereq** modulefile is considered optional if the **prereq** definition order is made of multiple modulefiles and at least one alternative modulefile is loaded.

+* Useless Requirement Unload (UReqUn): unload of the **prereq** modulefiles that have been automatically loaded for either the unloaded modulefile, an unloaded dependent modulefile or a modulefile part of this useless requirement unloading batch.
+Modulefiles are added to this unloading batch only if they are not required by any other loaded modulefiles.
+  ``MODULES_LMNOTUASKED`` environment variable helps to keep track of these automatically loaded modulefiles and to distinguish them from modulefiles asked by user.

+* Dependent Reload (DepRe): reload of the modulefiles declaring a **conflict** or an optional **prereq** onto either the unloaded modulefile, an unloaded dependent or an unloaded useless requirement or declaring a **prereq** onto a modulefile part of this reloading batch.

 In case a loaded modulefile has some of its declared constraints unsatisfied (pre-required modulefile not loaded or conflicting modulefile loaded for instance), this loaded modulefile is excluded from the automatic reload actions described above.

+For the specific case of the **switch** sub-command, where a modulefile is unloaded to then load another modulefile.
+Dependent modulefiles to Unload are merged into the Dependent modulefiles to Reload that are reloaded after the load of the switched-to modulefile.

 This new feature can be controlled at build time with the ``--enable-auto-handling`` configure option.
 This default configuration can be